 Takata airbag inflator: As it gets older, a combination of heat and humidity can cause the airbag inflator propellant to degrade.
 If an affected vehicle is involved in a collision triggering the airbag, the metal inflator housing may explode/rupture under too much internal pressure.

 What are the hazards?

 In the event of an airbag inflator rupture, metal fragments could propel out through the airbag cushion towards the vehicle occupants causing serious injury or fatality.

 What should consumers do?

-Owners of affected vehicles should contact their local Mazda dealership or Mazda Australia’s head office directly via the website at https://www.mazda.com.au/get-in-touch/, phone 1800 034 411 Monday to Friday 9.30am - 5pm (EST or AEST) or email email@example.com to arrange for a replacement airbag inflator free of charge.
+Owners of affected vehicles should contact their local Mazda Dealership or Mazda’s head office directly on the website at https://www.mazda.com.au/get-in-touch/ or email email@example.com to arrange for a replacement airbag inflator free of charge.
 You are also entitled to request special arrangements, such as a loan or hire car or reimbursement for alternative transportation costs.

 We also recommend you visit https://www.productsafety.gov.au/newsletter/subscribe to subscribe to receive updates about current and future recalls as they are published.